 At the hospital, the patient was diagnosed with neutropenia.
 Given that he had started Lotensin two months before symptoms began, and neutropenia is rarely seen with Norvasc, doctors suspected Lotensin to be the cause of his drug-induced condition.
 After he was taken off Lotensin, the patient achieved a quick recovery in white blood cell count.
 And after three weeks, the patient’s white blood cell count remained in the normal range.

 Judy Olson, 64, has been on lisinopril for the past 20 years for her hypertension.
 She says the medication keeps her blood pressure controlled, though she does experience a cough that she describes as “tolerable.”

-Several years ago, Michelle Haselhorst, 36, was on a low dose of lisinopril for 2 years to prevent kidney damage from her diabetes.
+Several years ago, Michelle Haselhorst, 36, was on a low dose of lisinopril for two years to prevent kidney damage from her diabetes.
 She experienced dizziness and nausea if she stood up too fast or took a warm bath, so her doctor cut her dosage in half.
 Though decreasing her dose helped with those symptoms, she was still constantly losing her voice, a less common side effect.
-Her doctor decided to take her off lisinopril and her voice has been much better ever since.
+Her doctor decided to take her off lisinopril, and her voice has been much better ever since.

 Effectiveness and Considerations

 There are no significant differences in the effectiveness of each drug, according to a Cochrane review of 92 ACE inhibitor trials.
 Additionally, the review found that 60-70% of the effect of lowering a patient’s blood pressure is found in the lowest recommended dose.
 This means that you may be able to use the least expensive ACE inhibitor at a starting dose to minimize potential side effects while still getting the majority of the blood pressure-lowering effect.